Vyral/greg-harrelson-recruiting/_drafts/the-difference-between-commission-compression-and-margin-compression.md

 {% include youtube.html %}

+<center><em>There’s an important difference between commission compression and margin compression.</em></center>

-What’s the difference between commission compression and margin compression?
+<br>What’s the difference between commission compression and margin compression?

 Commission compression is when consumers demand a lower commission rate that agents can charge.
 Margin compression is when the profitability of a transaction goes down.